 My life has had quite a few ups, and many definite downs since that night, and I haven’t always done the right thing.
 I’ve made some really bad decisions, and I’ve made some really good decisions.
 But I have never again turned my back on God.
 And today, I am more determined than ever to serve Him and follow the path of Jesus by the power of the Holy Spirit.

 And that is the story of my come to Jesus night.
-The Keith Green song I included in the video below this is a good representation of what that night was like.
+The Keith Green song that I have included in the video below this post is a good representation of what that night was like.

 Grace and peace, y’all…